GuidoDipietro/solana-anchor-silly-game/README.md

 Players need a Token Account to receive the prize.

 How do you win?
-Just initialize a Game, increment a counter until it gets 10, and you win!
+Just initialize a Game, increment a counter until it gets to 10, and you win!
 Terrible.

 ### Instructions